Estreuselito/Buffetis/README.md

 is joined onto a dataframe which only contains the initial investments and their respective benchmark companies.

+## ```3_premium_matcher.py```
+> This script matches the event of Buffett investing in a company with the time series of each stock

+This scirpt first gets the year and the month of the date column for both sources, the SEC filings and the stock data.
+We need to do this step to join both data sources based on the cusip, year and the month to identify the exact moment Warren Buffett invested into a stock.
+After we joined both data sources we mark the previously described event with a 1 for the initial investment time in the columns cusip2.
+After executing the code successfully the current tables is loaded into our database.
 # Helper Scripts
 > ⛑️ These kind of scripts are used to help provided user written functions